Improved Guarantees for Offline Stochastic Matching via New Ordered Contention Resolution Schemes: Introduction

 \subsection{Roadmap}

 We begin in \Cref{sec:2} with some background.
 Then, in \Cref{sec:382Proof}, we present a random-order algorithm for general graphs, achieving our $0.382$-approximation for stochastic matching.
-We then analyze the same algorithm in the case of infinite patience, where the algorithm yields a $(1-\euler^{-2})/2$-approximation (and thus a $(1-\euler^{-2})/2$-selectable Random-order Contention Resolution Scheme for the matching polytope); and the case of a star graph, where the algorithm achieves an approximation guarantee of $1-1/\euler$ (and thus gives a $(1-1/\euler)$-selectable Random-order Contention Resolution scheme for rank-1 matroids).
+We then analyze the same algorithm in the case of infinite patience, where the algorithm yields a $(1-\euler^{-2})/2$-approximation (and thus a $(1-\euler^{-2})/2$-balanced Random-order Contention Resolution Scheme for the matching polytope); and the case of a star graph, where the algorithm achieves an approximation guarantee of $1-1/\euler$ (and thus gives a $(1-1/\euler)$-balanced Random-order Contention Resolution scheme for rank-1 matroids).
 Finally, in \Cref{sec:unitPatience}, we present an algorithm for stochastic matching on bipartite graphs with a unit patience side, which achieves an approximation guarantee of $1-1/\euler$.
-All omitted proofs can be found in the full version of this paper \citep{brubach2021improved}.